FlogFr/pymm/doc/index.rst

 Welcome to Pymm's documentation!
 ================================

-Pymm is a Python Model Manager.
-It is used with Postgresql 9.4+.
+Pymm is a Python Model Manager, the anti ORM and the default PostgreSQL schema entity handler.

 Contents: